AppointmentGuru/AppointmentGuru-Website/help/send-a-client-email.md

 * When the email should be sent.

 Once the email has been loaded, we will send you test emails to confirm that it's right before it's ready to go.
 We will also be able to send you a report with details of those who opened the email, bounced mails etc.

+# Send a WhatsApp to your clients telling them about AppointmentGuru

+> Hello!
+I use www.appointmentguru.co to manage my appointments and invoicing.
+If you'd like to book and manage your appointments and invoices with me, you can download the AppointmentGuru app from getapp.guru.
+You can also book appointments from my website: *website URL*.
+Some features include:
+> * Appointment reminder the day before.
+> * Reschedule an appointment yourself (not within 24 hours).
+> * View any paid or outstanding invoices.
+> * Your information will be kept safe and secure on the AppointmentGuru platform.

 ### Related articles